Dan Breen: Civil War

-Although he had tried hard to avoid a conflict with his comrades after returning home from America in early 1922, Breen eventually joined the Anti-Treaty IRA in its fight against the Provisional Government of Ireland.
+After returning home from America in early 1922, he tried hard to avoid a conflict with comrades who were in favour of the treaty.
+O'Malley disapproved of Breen's efforts, "a breach of discipline", to find a compromise with the opposing side that spring.
+Breen eventually joined the Anti-Treaty IRA in its fight against the Provisional Government of Ireland.
 He was captured in a major state operation in Tipperary in April 1923.

 Regarding the continued existence of Northern Ireland from 1922, and an inevitable further war to create a united Ireland, Breen commented:

 "To me, a united Ireland of two million people would be preferable to an Ireland of four and a half million divided into three or four factions".

 In the June 1922 general election, Breen was nominated as a candidate by both the pro- and anti-Treaty sides, in the Waterford–Tipperary East constituency, but was not elected.
-On 11 June 1922 Breen began the All-Ireland Football Championship final by throwing the ball in.
+On 11 June 1922, Breen began the All-Ireland Football Championship final by throwing the ball in.

 Post-Civil War

 In August 1923, while still in custody in Limerick Prison, Breen was elected to Dáil Éireann at the 1923 general election as a republican anti-treaty Teachta Dála (TD) for the Tipperary constituency.
 He spent two months there before going on hunger strike for six days, followed by a thirst strike of six days.
 While in prison in September 1923 Breen was knocked unconscious by a blow from a prison guard's baton.
 Breen was released in the autumn after signing a document to desist from attacking the Free State.